-The S-decomposable measures provide a general concept of the fuzzy λ -measures and the possibility measures.
+Weber [1984] defined the S-decomposable measures providing a general concept of the fuzzy λ -measures and the possibility measures.

 Let S be a t-conorm, and let (X, \wp) be a measurable space.
 A S-decomposable measure is a function m: $\wp \rightarrow [0, 1]$ that verifies the following conditions.